SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 2 Department of Internal Medicine, Division of Hematology and Oncology, University of Michigan, Ann Arbor, MI

-\break

 **Introduction**

-The mammalian gastrointestinal tract is home to a complex and dynamic community of microorganisms, termed the gut microbiome, which is essential for the health [Backhed et al*.,* 2005].
-Over the last several years it has been well document that abnormalities in this community are associated with colorectal in humans and mice [Chen et al., 2013; Chen, et al., 2012; Kostic et al., 2012; Geng et al., 2013; Shen et al., 2013;
-Sobhani et al., 2011; Wang et al., 2012; Ahn et al., 2013].
-We have previously demonstrated that in a mouse model, CRC-associated changes in the gut microbiome directly potentiate colon tumorigenesis [Zackular et al., 2013].
-A critical question that remains unanswered is what factors and ecological principles mediate the gut microbiomes influence on this process.
+The mammalian gastrointestinal tract is home to a complex and dynamic community of microorganisms, termed the gut microbiome, which is essential for maintaining host health [Backhed et al*.,* 2005].
+Among the bacterial populations that make make up the gut microbiome there are complex interactions that have an important effect on host health [Levy and Bordenstein, 2013, Marino et al., 2013, Lepp et al., 2004].
+The number of diseases that are associated with abnormalities in the gut microbiome highlights the importance of these ecological interactions [Turnbaugh et al. 2006; Tamboli et al.; 2004, Saulnier et al., 2011].
+Over the last several years it has been well documented that perturbations to this community are associated with colorectal cancer (CRC) in humans and mice [Chen et al., 2013; Chen, et al., 2012; Kostic et al., 2012; Geng et al., 2013; Shen et al., 2013; Sobhani et al., 2011; Wang et al., 2012; Ahn et al., 2013].
+We have previously shown that CRC-associated changes in the gut microbiome directly potentiate colon tumorigenesis in a mouse model of CRC [Zackular et al., 2013].
+In that study we observed clear shifts in the microbiome that could be associated with a stepwise progression in the number of tumors that were found in the colon.
+In addition, we showed that transfer of the tumor-associated microbiota to germ-free mice resulted in increased tumor formation relative to germ-free mice receiving the microbiota of healthy mice.
+These results were supported by a subsequent study where we colonized germ-free mice with the microbiota of human donors and observed significant variation in the number of tumors that formed [Baxter et al., 2014].
+Combined, these results demonstrate that the microbiota interact with the host to potentiate tumorigenesis.
+A critical question that remains unanswered is what factors and ecological principles mediate the gut microbiome's influence on this process.
+Deciphering how changes in community composition and structure disturb these interactions, and subsequently modulate tumorigenesis, is an essential step in understanding the etiology of CRC.

-It has been demonstrated that several common commensal bacteria have the capability to directly influence the process of tumor development and progression in the colon.
-The mechanisms by which bacteria potentiate these processes range from the production of carcinogenic toxins [Arthur et al., 2012; Sears et al., 2008] to direct manipulation of the inflammatory status in a tumors microenvironment [Kostic et al., 2013;
+Several bacterial populations including *E. coli*, *Bacteroides fragilis*, and *Fusobacteirum nucleatum* have been shown to directly influence the process of tumorigenesis in the colon.
+The mechanisms by which bacteria potentiate these processes range from the production of carcinogenic toxins [Arthur et al., 2012; Sears et al., 2008] to direct manipulation of the inflammatory status in a tumor's microenvironment [Kostic et al., 2013; Rubinstein et al., 2014].
-Rubinstein et al., 2014].
-Furthermore, some bacterial populations have been hypothesized be protective against CRC [Louis and Flint, 2009;
-Arthur et al., 2011; Appleyard et al., 2011].
-This may be mediated through metabolite production, induction of immunotolerance, or an ability to outcompete pathogenic bacteria [Zhu et al., 2011].

-Although individual bacterial populations undoubtedly modulate colorectal cancer, there are likely a myriad of commensal bacteria that influence tumorigenesis in the colon.
-This is supported by several studies that have explored the gut microbiome associated with individuals with CRC [Zackular et al., 2014; Chen et al., 2013; Chen, et al., 2012; Kostic et al., 2012; Geng et al., 2013; Shen et al., 2013;
-Sobhani et al., 2011; Wang et al., 2012; Ahn et al., 2013].
-Each of these studies reported abnormal shifts in the gut microbiome, termed dysbiosis; however, there were no CRC-associated bacterial populations that were consistently identified across all studies.
+Although individual bacterial populations undoubtedly modulate colorectal cancer, there are likely a myriad of commensal bacteria that work together to influence tumorigenesis in the colon.
+This is supported by several studies that have explored the gut microbiome associated with individuals with CRC [Zackular et al., 2014; Chen et al., 2013; Chen, et al., 2012; Kostic et al., 2012; Geng et al., 2013; Shen et al., 2013; Sobhani et al., 2011; Wang et al., 2012; Ahn et al., 2013; Baxter et al., 2014].
+Each of these studies reported abnormal shifts in the gut microbiome; however, there were no specific CRC-associated bacterial populations that were consistently identified across all individuals or studies.
 This is likely due to the fact that there is significant functional redundancy within the gut microbiome and various bacterial populations may fill similar roles in tumorigenesis [Lepage et al., 2011; Turnbaugh et al., 2009; Qin et al., 2010].
-We hypothesize that multiple bacteria in the gut microbiome have the potential to play antagonistic or protective roles in tumorigenesis; thus, the gut microbiomes influence on CRC is likely polymicrobial.
+Furthermore, some bacterial populations have been hypothesized be protective against CRC [Louis and Flint, 2009; Arthur et al., 2011; Appleyard et al., 2011].
+This protective phenotype may be mediated through metabolite production, induction of immunotolerance, or an ability to outcompete pathogenic bacteria [Zhu et al., 2011].
+We hypothesize that multiple bacteria in the gut microbiome have the potential to play antagonistic or protective roles in tumorigenesis; thus, the gut microbiome's influence on CRC is likely to be polymicrobial.

-Within host-associated microbial communities there are complex interactions between individual bacterial populations that have an important effect on host health [Levy and Bordenstein, 2013, Marino et al., 2013, Lepp et al., 2004].
-The number of diseases that are associated with abnormalities in the gut microbiome highlights the importance of these ecological interactions [Turnbaugh et al. 2006;
-Tamboli et al.; 2004, Saulnier et al., 2011].
-Deciphering how changes in community composition and structure disturb these interactions, and subsequently modulate tumorigenesis, is an essential step in understanding the etiology of CRC.

-Previously, we found that when mice received metronidazole, streptomycin, and vancomycin in their drinking water and were then treated to induce inflammation-associated CRC, there was a significant decrease in tumorigenesis [Zackular et al, 2013].
-Here we explored this result further by altering the composition of this antibiotic cocktail to test the hypothesis that the gut microbiome structure mediates tumor multiplicity and severity.
-Furthermore, we sequenced the V4 region of the 16S rRNA gene from treated mice in each group and determined that each treatment generated non-overlapping microbial community structures with varying levels of carcinogenicity.
-Using antibiotics to intervene following the first signs of dysbiosis, we demonstrated the feasibility of targeting the gut microbiome as a therapeutic for CRC.
+Altering the composition of the microbiome in an inflammation-based mouse model of CRC resulted in varying numbers of colonic tumors.
+We also treated conventionally-raised mice with a cocktail of metronidazole, streptomycin, and vancomycin in their drinking water while they received the tumor-inducing treatment and observed a significant decrease in tumorigenesis [Zackular et al, 2013].
+In the current study, we explored this result further by altering the composition of this antibiotic cocktail to test the hypothesis that the gut microbiome structure mediates tumor multiplicity and severity.
+To better understand the composition of the microbiome and its dynamics, we extended this result by permuting the composition of the antibiotic cocktail and associated changes in the microbiome with the number of tumors that formed.
+These results confirmed our hypothesis that the microbiome is capable of driving tumorigenesis.
+To further test this hypothesis, we designed an antiboitic-based intervention to determine whether it was possible to arrest tumorigenesis.
 Our analysis supports a model by which individual bacterial populations play an important role in CRC, but the ecological interactions and community structure of the gut microbiome mediate the capacity to modulate tumorigenesis.

 **Results**